 Function and design have always gone hand in hand at Gustavsberg.
 The Nautic range makes additional leaps in the area as both fitters and consumers are invited to participate in the design process.
 The Nautic range becomes Gustavsberg's most functional bathroom range ever, packed with technological finesses that make life easier for both users and fitters.
 Design: Myra industriell design led by Peter Nordgren.

 The Logic range is updated with mixers for washbasins, showers, baths and kitchens.
 In addition to saving energy and water, the new mixers can even change colour.
-The mixer handles are available in four different mood colours – as are the furniture unit doors and the bathtub front panels.
+The mixer lever is available in four different mood colours – as are the furniture unit doors and the bathtub front panels.
 The available colours are Perfect White, Sinful Black, Moody Blue and Crazy Orange.
 The unique exchangeable aspect makes the bathroom more personal.
-Design: Jon Eliasson.
+Design: Jon Eliason.

 Gustavsberg started manufacturing sanitary porcelain back in 1939 in a new and (for the time) ultra-modern porcelain factory.
 Even though the company has reinvented itself continuously over the years, developing into something of a role model as regards eco-friendliness, there is little doubt that it is time for Gustavsberg to move to new and more appropriate premises.
-In 2015 the business moved to new premises in Ekobacken in Gustavsberg.
-During the same period of time did the head office move to Tornhuset in the port in Gustavsberg - the same premises where the office previously was located.
+In 2015 the business moves to new premises in Ekobacken in Gustavsberg.
+During the same period of time, the head office moves to Tornhuset in the port of Gustavsberg - the same premises where the office previously was located.